KaViewer/KaViewer/README.md

 ## Contributing

-Folk this project and build locally `mvn clean build`.
-Make your best changes and send a PR. :rocket:
+Folk this project and build locally.:dog:
+Make your best changes and send a PR.:heavy_plus_sign:
-Using the `Issue` trace is a plus.
+Using the `Issue` trace is a plus.:dog:

 ## License